srid/neuron/guide/Guide/Web interface/Graph visualization/folgezettel-heterarchy.md

 # Folgezettel Heterarchy

-Neuron allows you to organically build a [[heterarchy]] out of your Zettelkasten over time.
+Neuron allows you to organically build a [[Heterarchy]] out of your Zettelkasten over time.
 When a zettel links (see [[linking]]) to another, it "branches off"[^1] to that zettel ... using `[[[...]]]` (i.e, three brackets, instead of two).